ksjiang/ezprom/README.md

 #### Serial ByteStream Layer ####
 10. void sendAddress(int na, int add)

 Write an address to the shift registers.
-Specify the number of address lines and the address that will appear on the shift registers.
+Specify the address that will appear on the shift registers.

 11. void binaryCtr(int d)